 In Year 7 students will study Christianity and Islam.
 Throughout the Christianity unit, students will develop their own beliefs about the existence of God.
-Using philosophical questions, students will evaluate issues and develop, justify and argue their own beliefs, whilst respecting the beliefs of others.
+Using philosophical questions, students will also evaluate issues and develop, justify and argue their own beliefs, whilst respecting the beliefs of others.

 Students will study different types of prejudice and discrimination, and develop ways of how to respond to negative issues that may arise.
 Students will then study racism through the life of Martin Luther King, and discrimination through the Jewish Holocaust.
 To enhance learning, a college trip to the National Holocaust Centre in Nottinghamshire is offered to students.

-In Year 9 students will study two units; Crime and Punishment and Peace and Conflict.
-Both units will look at issues from a Christian and Muslim perspective.
+In Year 9 students will study two thematic units; Crime and Punishment and Peace and Conflict.
+Both units will look at issues from a Christian and a Muslim perspective.
 The units include topics such as capital punishment, forgiveness and pacifism.
-These units offer the chance to develop their own justified views and to understand the opinions of others.
+These units offer students the chance to develop their own justified views and to understand the opinions of others.

 Key Stage 4

 At Key Stage 4 students follow the AQA Religious Studies (A) 9-1 GCSE.
 This specification comprises of 8 units, made up of thematic studies and the beliefs and practices of Christianity and Islam.
 Students will develop analytical and critical thinking skills that will help prepare them for the examination and for further study post-16.
 The GCSE is 100% examination, split over two papers.

 The RE faculty has its own classroom with a wide range of resources including religious artefacts and well-resourced materials to support and aid learning.
 Specialist teaching staff enable engaging and informative lessons for students to be a part of.